njraladdin/few-shot-chatbot/Project.md

 - Context: Combines examples and templates in Gemini API prompts

 Uses Gemini API with few-shot prompting technique to create consistent outputs based on demonstrated patterns.

+- show token count
+- option to run tempaltes directly in conversaiton witohut having to send a mesage